nicopaez/bdd_git_k8s/README.md

 This workshop requires participantes to prepare their machines with the following software:

 * Git client
-* GitLab (free) account
+* GitLab account
-* Docker Desktop (docker-engine, docker-compose and kubectl)
+* Docker
 * Visual Studio Code
 * Zoom.us

-During the workshop each participant will decide to work with Ruby (v2.5.7) or Java (8) so the corresponding development tools will be requiered.
+During the workshop each participant will decide to work with Ruby (v2.5.7) or Java8/Maven3 so the corresponding development tools will be requiered.

 In case of any doubts please contact me (nicopaez_at_computer_dot_org)